Why a Doctoral Programme in Governance?

 Who decides on my application?

-The Phd Board is composed of five core faculty members and one post-doctoral researcher at the Hertie School of Governance.
+The Phd Board, which is composed of five core faculty members and one postdoctoral researcher at the Hertie School of Governance.

 Should I contact potential supervisors prior to my application?

 No, please do not to contact Hertie School faculty members prior to your application.
-This is a structured doctoral programme, you should develop your own proposal and not adapt it strictly to research interests of a faculty member.
+We have a centralized application process.
+Applications will be forwarded to potential supervisors after the complete application has been sent.
+We also encourage you to develop your own proposal and not adapt it strictly to research interests of a faculty member.
 However, it is important that a core faculty member is able to advise your topic.
-Please consult the list of our core faculty in order to indicate a potential advisor in your proposal.
+Please consult the list of potential supervisors.

 Should I send my research proposal to a faculty member or to the application team for comments?